ajdehn/Github-Audit-Playbook/README.md

 ## Project overview:
-* A [script](/src/controlTesting.py) to gather evidence from the Github API (no screenshots required), perform testing.
+* A [script](/src/controlTesting.py) to gather evidence from the Github API (no screenshots required) and perform control testing.
 * A [script](/src/buildReport.py) to build a [Github audit report](/evidence_library/github_audit_report.pdf).
 * A [library](/evidence_library) of audit evidence created from the script with example JSON files.